 Suppose Joe has a taxable brokerage account that holds 50 shares of XYZ stock with a cost basis of $500 (that is, he bought the stock when it cost $10 per share).
 On July 31 the stock is worth only $5 per share, and he sells all 50 shares, producing a capital loss of $250.
 If Joe purchases new shares in XYZ in the period 30 calendar days before to 30 calendar days after the sell (that is, from July 1 to August 30), then Joe's capital loss is deferred until the new, replacement shares are sold.

 Wash Sale Rule Defined

-A wash sale consists of two transactions: selling an investment at a loss and one of the following three purchase transactions occurs within 30 days before or after the sale:
+A wash sale consists of two transactions: An investment sold at a loss and one of three purchase transactions occurring within 30 days before or after the date of sale:

 - Buying or otherwise acquiring substantially identical stock or securities,

 - Buying a contract or option to buy substantially identical stock or securities, or

 - Buying substantially identical stock for your individual retirement account.